TeresaWehmeier/kickstarter_analysis/README.md

 5. Although Great Britain has only about 40% of the theater campaign market, their campaign success rates run much higher overall; Great Britain campaign success is 73% for all years and months launched, compared to only 58% in the U.S.

 ### Analysis of Outcomes Based on Goals
+To determine the most successful goals, an array was created with the following goal ranges:

-Statistical Comarison of Goals and Pledges by Outcome:
+Statistical Comparison of Goals and Pledges by Outcome:

 <img src ="https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/descriptive_statistics_theater_plays.png" width="40%" height="40%">